Field kitchen: Assault kitchen

 An assault kitchen or vehicle kitchen is a field kitchen that is installed in a vehicle.
 It is usually in the rear compartment of the vehicle, which may be a military light utility vehicle, a van, or a truck.
 They may function similar to a commercial food truck, or they may simply be a kitchen in the back of a vehicle without dedicated serving functions.
-Assault kitchens allow for meals to be prepared while moving and without the need to wait for a field kitchen to be set up, allowing for the quick preparation and serving of hot meals to troops and, if necessary, a quick extraction of the kitchen and food supplies from a dangerous area.
+Assault kitchens allow for meals to be prepared while moving (i.e. in a convoy) and without the need to wait for a field kitchen to be set up, allowing for the quick preparation and serving of hot meals to troops and, if necessary, the quick extraction of the kitchen and food supplies from a dangerous area.

 Deployable kitchen

 A deployable kitchen or camp kitchen is a field kitchen that is deployed as a static structure.
 Though they are not necessarily mobile kitchens, they are designed to be unpacked, assembled, and repacked with relative haste.
 They may be as small as a set of outdoor cooking equipment that can take only a few minutes to set up; as basic as folding tables with a portable kitchen range, ration heating unit, and food containers; or as large as a tent-based kitchen with a full set of appliances that may take up to an hour to fully set up for food preparation.